j19sch/j19sch.github.io/posts/2023/20230705-im-a-quality-engineer-and-im-not-sure-how-i-feel-about-that.rst

 During our 1:1s he also regularly asked about how quality engineers align across the Engineering department.
 If there is an overall strategy or approach we were following.
 I never was able to give him a better answer than that we align informally and I’m supposed to focus on facilitating risk sessions and exploratory testing.
 I also shared the Notion pages and Miro boards our principal quality engineer had created.
 These were very vision-focused, so had limited value.

 Something that did change during our 1:1s, is that my manager started to appreciate me and my observations more and more.
-We noticed a lot of the same things, for example that a project impacting three systems was being run more like three separate projects.
+We noticed a lot of the same things, for example that an initiative impacting three systems was being run more like three separate projects than like a single one.

 My manager’s manager
 '''''''''''''''''''''
-About two months (mid-November) in, I had a meeting with my manager’s manager, as she wanted to check in on how I was doing.
+About two months in (mid-November), I had a meeting with my manager’s manager, as she wanted to check in on how I was doing.
 To me that seemed like a perfect opportunity to ask her what impact she was expecting of me as a quality engineer.
 Unfortunately I didn’t get a very clear answer.
 She didn’t have very specific expectations.
 She did mention our stakeholders value sustainable deliveries (sustainable both in pace and in quality) and predictability.
 I also mentioned I felt I was still very much searching and trying to find my way into the teams.
 And that I felt I should already be doing more.
-She replied that I was being humble and doing well.
+She replied that I was doing well and being humble.
 About two months later we had another call, where she mentioned it was important for me to speak up about things I noticed and to push for things I wanted.

 The principal quality engineer
 '''''''''''''''''''''''''''''''
-Every two weeks I’d have a 1-on-1 with our principal quality engineer.
+Every two weeks I had a 1-on-1 with our principal quality engineer.
 He was very enthusiastic about my approach of trying to figure out with the teams what a quality engineer could do for them.
 We had great conversations about quality engineering and he was very supportive.
 That also allowed me to express my frustration about finding my place within the two teams.
 He said things would get better once the new quality strategy would be in place.
 In the meantime he encouraged all the quality engineers to share and collaborate, to inspire and learn from each other.
 He did a great job at this and it did make me feel I was part of an informal team of quality engineers.

 Being challenged by one of the product managers
 '''''''''''''''''''''''''''''''''''''''''''''''
 Near the end of November, after I had found a small bug on production, the product manager of the team suggested on Slack that she, the UX designer and I should test features before they were released.
 I replied that I didn’t think we should become the developers’ test team.
 That would result in the developers depending on us for some of the testing.
 She responded that she appreciates the coaching stance of the quality engineers, but that it’s also important to get your hands dirty and contribute directly.

 We continued the conversation over a call, clarified our positions with each other, and realized they weren’t that far apart after all.
 We agreed to bring it up with the team in the next retro.
-There everyone agreed developers should request feedback from the designer, product manager and myself, when they submit a PR.
+There everyone agreed that when developers submit a PR, they should request feedback from the designer, product manager and myself.
 That may have happened a few times, but it never became part of the team’s way of working.

 Looking back on the first four months
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~